Frequently Asked Questions

 Visiting the Gallery

 There is a lot to see and we recommend a minimum of 20 minutes to view the gallery.
+We aim to promote a relaxed atmosphere and browsers are always welcome.
 The gallery staff are always on hand to answer any questions.

 We provide a space for young children (and some teens!) for drawing and colouring-in to help keep them occupied while the adults enjoy the artwork.
 (NB: During the pandemic we will not be able to provide this activity, due to health and safety requirements.
 We hope to bring this back again in the future when it is safe to do so).